What is Delirium?

 Delirium is a sudden onset of confusion and it causes changes in how someone acts and how they think.
 Some signs of delirium include:

-- Have trouble staying awake, sleeping more
+• Having trouble staying awake, sleeping more.

-- See or hear things that are not there
+• Seeing or hearing things that are not there.

 Delirium Prevention Strategies